albertsoima/league_analysis/README.md

 Looking at creeps killed, gold earned, damage taken and experience gained over time and group them by winning outcome.

 ## Match Time Analysis
-Using creeps killed, gold earned, damage taken and experience gained over time to predict if the team will win th egame or not.
+Using creeps killed, gold earned, damage taken and experience gained over time to predict if the team will win the game or not.